zsoltkovacs/p2pp/README.md

     ;P2PP SIDEWIPEMAXY=195
     ;P2PP SIDEWIPECORRECTION=1.0

-    ;P2PP BEFORESIDEWIPEGCODE ;--ENTER GCODE TO BE EXECUTED BEFORE SIDEWIPE (one coomand per line,can be multiple lines) ;P2PP AFTERSIDEWIPEGCODE ;--- ENTER GCODE TO BE EXECUTED AFTER SIDEWIPE (one coomand per line,can be multiple lines)
+    ;P2PP BEFORESIDEWIPEGCODE ;--ENTER GCODE TO BE EXECUTED BEFORE SIDEWIPE (one command per line,can be multiple lines) ;P2PP AFTERSIDEWIPEGCODE ;--- ENTER GCODE TO BE EXECUTED AFTER SIDEWIPE (one command per line,can be multiple lines)

     ```